The Carolina Reaper pepper won the hottest pepper record in 2013, but I didn’t grow these chillies until recently.

 Likewise, you can find all kinds of pepper seeds, plants and pods on the Ultimate Pepper Seed Vendor List page.

 Lastly, you can always find all kinds of Carolina Reaper products, including foods, on Amazon too.
-For example, this Pacqui One Chip Challenge is a Carolina Reaper chip (Amazon link) that is dipped in a black seasoning made from — you guessed it — the Carolina Reaper pepper.
+For example, this Pacqui One Chip Challenge is a Carolina Reaper chip that is dipped in a black seasoning made from — you guessed it — the Carolina Reaper pepper.
 This one chip comes packaged in a coffin, contains a warning and is known as the world’s hottest tortilla chip!

 Carolina Reaper Hot Sauce